Alice

 Each student brings their own interests, curiosities, hopes, and personality to their learning; the dance of improvising with students’ innate magic in service of their lives and their learning energizes Alice.

-Alice has over a decade of experience teaching and tutoring students of all ages, from early childhood education through undergraduate-level coursework.
-She graduated magna cum laude and first in her department with a BA in Modern Languages and Literature from Cal Poly in San Luis Obispo and then completed a multiple subject teaching credential at Cal Poly.
+Alice has over fifteen years of experience teaching and tutoring students of all ages, from early childhood education through undergraduate-level coursework.
+She graduated magna cum laude and first in her department with a BA in Modern Languages and Literature from Cal Poly in San Luis Obispo, and then completed a multiple-subject teaching credential at Cal Poly.
 Alice also holds a professional coaching credential (PCC) through the International Coaching Federation.

 Alice blends coaching skills into her work with students to support them through confidence development, mindset shifts, and the self-discovery necessary for many genres of writing, including personal essays.

-She works with kindergarten through university-level students, and specializes in language arts, from pre-literacy skills and reading through advanced formal and creative writing and literary analysis.
-Alice also supports students through all levels of Spanish, beginning levels of French, and all subject matter areas at the kindergarten through the third-grade level.
+She works with students from kindergarten through university and specializes in language arts, from pre-literacy skills and reading to advanced formal and creative writing and literary analysis.
+Alice also supports students across all levels of Spanish, beginning levels of French, and all subject areas from kindergarten through third grade.
 She also enjoys teaching executive functioning skills as they relate to important study skills.